AR-Rosas/subscription/README.md

 - Productivity System Setup for CEOs & Teams
 - Reporting + Document Automation Service

-### Quick Diagnostic ($29)
+### Internet Research Service ($29)

-**Systems Diagnostic Report** - Delivered in 24-72 hours
+Delivered in 24–72 hours

-A fast, expert-led evaluation of your operations, tools, and workflows.
-Perfect if you're not ready for a full $1,500 system but still want expert clarity.
+A focused internet research service that gathers, verifies, and organizes useful information about a person, business, product, or topic.
+Perfect if you’re not ready for a full $1,500 system but still want fast, useful insights.

 Includes:
-- Operations Maturity Score (0-100)
-- Your top 3 bottlenecks
-- Missing automations
-- CRM & workflow gaps
-- Recommended tech stack
-- Time savings estimate
-- Priority action plan for your business
+- Verified sources and citations
+- Key findings summary
+- Profiles or company overview (as applicable)
+- Competitors or related alternatives overview
+- Organized notes and links
+- Practical recommendations and next steps

 ## Features

 - Professional Services: 16+ business services from workflow automation to CRM setup at $1,500 flat
-- Quick Diagnostic: $29 Systems Diagnostic delivered in 24-72 hours for fast insights
+- Quick Research: $29 Internet Research Service delivered in 24–72 hours for fast insights
 - Smooth Scroll: "Describe Your Service" scrolls to pricing for quicker conversion
 - Tally Intake: Popup with Whop checkout integration (service booking: `q45GQg`, diagnostic: `jaeo4J`)
 - Vault Access: Every $1,500 service includes lifetime access to agency templates, SOPs, automation scripts, tools, themes, and internal wiki